 This was my favorite 🙂 Two strawberries + one blueberry = a Minnie bow!

-I did half peanut butter and half pb&j and these were called “Mickey’s Magical Sandwiches”
+I did half peanut butter and half pb&j with a Mickey Mouse cookie cutter and these were called “Mickey’s Magical Sandwiches”

-I copied myself on this food tag 😉 I did a “Donald’s Cheese and Quackers” for Britt’s Donald party (and I think we did the “Hot Diggity Dogs too”) but wanted to reuse it.
+I copied myself on this food tag 😉 I did a “Donald’s Cheese and Quackers” for Britt’s Donald party (and I think we did the “Hot Diggity Dogs” too) but wanted to reuse it.
+So cheese dip and mini hot dogs it was!

 This time I made a FABULOUS cheesy dip: here’s the recipe!